Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

   </center>

- - Bed Visualizer - Uses Plotly js library to render a 3D surface of the bed’s reported mesh
+ - Bed Visualizer[^2] - Uses Plotly js library to render a 3D surface of the bed’s reported mesh

  <center>